MegaMek/megamek.github.io/_posts/2023-12-31-New Development Release v0.49.17.md

 + PR #1337: The BA manipulator size can now be set in MML
 + Fix #1005: Fixed issues with conventional infantry where the GUI was not updating correctly after changes to the number of infantry in a squad or the primary weapon
 + Fix #1154: Protomech Armor Limits Inconsistent 0.49.8
-+ Fix #1345: Some ProtoMech arm armor maximums were incorrect
++ Fix #1345: Some ProtoMek arm armor maximums were incorrect
 + Fix #1341: Clan ferro-aluminum armor no takes up the right number of slots on Aerospace units
 + Issue #1061: Add 'Generator' key to .mtf format, MM/MML can now load .mtf files exported from SSW
 + Fix #1334: Adding a oneshot launcher no longer removes ammo for other weapons from the equipment list